jtalbourdet/EdgeDockerStack/README.md

-# GMND-Boilerplate
+# EdgeDockerStack
 ![header](documentation/images/header.png)
 ## Indroduction

-GMND-Boilerplate is a template for working with Grafana, Influx, Mqtt an d Node-red on Docker.

-The objective of this repository is to facilitate deployment on WAGO PFC200 and Touch-Panels [WAGO-Contact](https://www.wago.com).
+The objective of this project is to facilitate the deployment of Docker containers that I use regularly on WAGO-Contact brand controllers.

-The [Portainer](https://www.portainer.io/) utility is also integrated into this project in order to facilitate the administration and monitoring of containers
+### List of used containers

+- Mosqitto
+- Telegraf
+- Influxdb
+- Grafana
+- Node-red
+- Portainer

 ## Prerequisite

 Docker and Docker-compose must have been installed